 Almonds and the environment

-Despite almond yogurt’s benefits, there have been criticisms over the crop, mainly spurred by environmentalists over concerns about water usage.
+Despite almond yogurt’s benefits, there have been criticisms over the crop, mainly spurred by environmentalists over water usage.
 Those criticisms though didn’t account for the drought usage or the byproduct usage of almond tree waste.

-Instead, it put almonds in a bad light, claiming that it takes more than a gallon of water to grow a single almond, even though they’re significantly less problematic than dairy’s impact on resources like fresh water, feed crops, and its link to climate change.
+Instead, it put almonds in a bad light, claiming that it takes more than a gallon of water to grow a single almond — even though they’re significantly less problematic than dairy’s impact on resources like fresh water, feed crops, and its link to climate change.

 Farmers have long disputed these claims, and Billings says his family has planned ahead and is not removing orchards over drought concerns.
 “The irrigation districts we are in are able to provide enough snow meltwater to us this year although it is limited, it enough to water our trees through our water efficient drip irrigation systems,” he says.

 By comparison, according to a 2019 University of Oxford study, dairy milk uses nearly twice as much water as almonds while also contributing more significantly to climate change through emissions, including methane, which is more damaging to the climate than carbon dioxide.
 Almonds are produced by trees, which help sequester carbon and promote biodiversity.
-Animal agriculture is responsible for more than 15 percent of all emissions.

 “We’re definitely seeing a shift in switching from dairy, and the market trends continue to show the growth of nondairy yogurts in the marketplace,” Billings said.
 “While the trends are encouraging for our brand we simply want to make a product that consumers really enjoy eating.”